odaiwai/2020_SARS2-CoV_COVID19/README.md

  - Added separate routines to download and process the data and to produce the graphs.
+ - The JHU repository is no longer updated, I could switch to the WHO data, but it doesn't seem urgent.

 Yes, I know my Python isn't perfect - this is a work in progress, and I'm learning every day.